-SCHOOL OF FOREIGN LANGUAGES
+SCH OOL OF FOREIGN LANGUAGES

 EXAM APPEALS FORM

 Date:

-To the Directorate of Gaziantep Univers To the Directorate of Gaziantep University, School of Foreign Languages;

-I would like my paper of theevaluated.
-Exam held on/20 to be re-
+I would like my paper of the evaluated. he Exam held on/20 to be re-

 Yours Sincerely, Signature:

-To be filled in by the student
+To be filled in by the stud lent

 Name & Surname :

 School Number :

 Department :

 Exam Venue/Room :

 Exam Score:

-MC (Multiple Choice)
+MC (Multiple Cho ice)

 W (Writing)

 S (Speaking)

 T (Total)

+I would like my paper of the valuated.
+Yours Sincerely, To be filled in by the stud Name & Surname : School Number : Department : Exam Venue/Room : Exam Score: MC (Multiple Chor W (Writing) S (Speaking) lent